dlassey-labs/dl-labs/README.md

 >
 > **Pull requests and issues are not accepted on GitHub.** For inquiries, collaboration
-> opportunities, or feedback, please reach out via the contact information below. www.linkedin.com/in/dosseh-lassey
+> opportunities, or feedback, please reach out via the contact information below. contact@dossehlassey.me

 ---

 ## 👤 Author

 **Dosseh L**
-Founder, DL-LABS | Technology and Strategic Consultant |
+Founder, DL-LABS | Technology and Strategy Consultant |
 Infrastructure · Engineering · Automation · AI

 ---